Introduction

 Research on Breathability and Moisture Management

-A 2014 research published in the Journal of Textile Science and Engineering stated that polyester traps more heat than linen or cotton.
+A 2014 research study published in the Journal of Textile Science and Engineering stated that polyester traps more heat than linen or cotton.
 An additional study conducted by Applied Ergonomics showed how synthetic fabrics increase perspiration in warmer conditions.

 Experts Weigh In

-Additional studies conducted by the same journal showed gaining cooler temperatures while wearing cotton or linen fabric helps decrease excessive sweating.
+Additional studies conducted by the same journal showed that gaining cooler temperatures while wearing cotton or linen fabric helps decrease excessive sweating.

 Best Alternatives to Polyester for Sweat-Prone People